-- Sealing of panel joints shall meet the manufacturer's requirements.
-Where the manufacturer does not have specific joint sealing details, the Structural Insulated Panel Association's (SIPA) typical joint sealing details shall be used.
-SIPA details are available at https://www.sips.org. - 2.
+- 1. Sealing of panel joints shall meet the manufacturer's requirements.
+Where the manufacturer does not have specific joint sealing details SIPA's typical joint sealing details shall be used.
+SIPA details are available at www.sips.org. - 2.
 Use spray foam to seal penetrations through the SIP panels. - 3.
-Any damaged area shall be repaired.

-4. All gaps and penetrations through SIPs including windows, doors and foundation or roof connections shall be air sealed with expanding foam compatible with the SIP materials.
+Any damaged area shall be repaired. - 4.
+All gaps and penetrations through SIPs including windows, doors, and foundation or roof connections shall be air-sealed with expanding foam compatible with the SIP materials.